 We hate to say it, but we don’t have a favorite hotel in Rome (yet).
 We’ve found most of them are just too expensive and the ones that are affordable are kind of crummy.
-We’d recommend renting an Airbnb in Centro Storico if you can’t afford a hotel that’s $350+ a night (hey, we can’t either).
+Your best bet is perusing Tablet Hotels and seeing if there are any good deals at the moment.

 There’s also a new boutique hostel that just opened called Generator.
 We haven’t been able to check it out, but we’ve heard good things.